BlockScope/blockscope/www-hakyll/drafts/2021-08-15-unison-geodetics.rst

     ⚙️   Processing stanza 5 of 5.
     💾  Wrote ~/.../flat-earth/Vincenty.output.md

-Here's a snippet of the output of the transcript for the vincenty solution:
+I used transcripts to document what the code does for both the `haversine solution`_ and `vincenty solution`_.
+Shown below is a snippet of the output of the transcript for the vincenty solution:

 .. code-block:: pre